rustequal/recface/train/README.md

   > If errors occurred during the alignment of images, then you need to find other images so that the face detector can detect the face without errors.
 Or, reduce the resolution of the images in case of an out of memory error.
 - The dataset "friends_16_test_mtcnn_sq.bin" with 720 positive and 720 negative pairs must be created in the current directory.

-## Creating aligned versions of the "lfw.bin" and "agedb_30.bin" datasets
+## Creating aligned versions of the test "lfw.bin" and "agedb_30.bin" datasets

 - Duplicate the original datasets:
   <pre>